Little Rock Central High School National Historic Site interprets the historic events that happened in 1957 including the Little Rock Nine.

 You may ask yourself why did African American children want to go to school with white children?

 The answer is simple, in African American schools, courses included subjects like maintaining lawns, housekeeping, etc.

 The white students were being taught English, math, and sciences in school.
 These courses prepared students to be accepted to college and to be the leaders of tomorrow.

-- National Park Sites near Little Rock Central High School NHS
+Is Little Rock Central High School NHS worth visiting?

 Little Rock 9

 The Little Rock 9: Ernest Green, Elizabeth Eckford, Jefferson Thomas, Terrence Roberts, Carlotta Walls LaNier, Minnijean Brown, Gloria Ray Karlmark, Thelma Mothershed, and Melba Pattillo Beals.

 These students were the first African American students to become enrolled in the previously all-white school, Little Rock High School for the fall of 1957.